xmacan/plugin_snver/README.md

 Check file permission (Linux/unix - readable for www server)
 Import ent.sql (described in data/README.md)
 Enable plugin (Console -> Plugin management)
+Configure plugin (Console -> Settings -> SNVer tab

 ## How to use?
-You will see information about serial numbers and version on each supported device
+You will see information about serial numbers and version on each supported device You can use sperated SNVer tab or link on edit device page

 ## Upgrade
 Copy and rewrite files